- For vocalists ages 12-18

 ***Your video can either be in one complete take OR edited together.
 The audio must remain raw and untouched – no EQ, compression, reverb, or pitch correction of any kind.
 We want to hear you as you sound in the room.

 Once you have completed and uploaded your video to YouTube, you are ready to fill out our application!
-If you will need a scholarship, please also fill out our scholarship form!

-Our scholarship application process will happen after we accept this year’s campers.
+Scholarship applications open after we accept this year’s campers.